 - A huge collection of photo-enhancement features like automatic face recognition, anti-shake and some filters similar to Snapchat.

-- Clever tutorial that guides you along the beautifying path
+- A clever tutorial that guides you along the beautifying path.

 - The app can be a little overwhelming with so many features but it’s still way more organized than Snapchat.